top of page

 What Are the Risks?

-Spaying and neutering procedures are some of the most common operations performed by veterinarians, despite being substantial surgical procedures.
+Spaying and neutering procedures are some of the most common operations veterinarians perform, despite being substantial surgical procedures.
 Your pet will undergo a comprehensive physical examination and pre-op blood tests before the surgery to verify that they are in good health.
+Cats and dogs are fully sedated during spay or neuter operations and experience no discomfort.
 Anaesthesia comes with risks and probable surgical complications, just like any other procedure.
-These dangers are extremely uncommon in general.
-Cats and dogs are fully sedated during spay or neuter operations and experience no discomfort.
-Some animals appear to be in agony afterward, but this may not be the case with pain medication.
+These dangers are highly uncommon in general.
+Some pets may appear to be in agony afterward, which can be managed with pain medication, and most recover in a few days with good post-op care at home.

 Contact Us Today

-We offer pet spay and pet neuter services in South Calgary for your little furry friends that can help them live a healthy and happy life.
+We offer pet spay-neuter surgery in South Calgary for your little furry friends so that they can live a healthy and happy life.
 Our veterinarians understand your pet’s needs and will be able to provide them with a friendly and comfortable environment during the surgery.
-We have worked with several pet parents and have earned their trust.
+We have worked with several pet parents and have earned their trust over the years.
 If you want to be educated on the basics of pet health, feel free to explore our blog section.
-We also supply food products for cats and dogs, and you can get some for your pets by filling out the form on the pet’s food page.
-To set up an appointment with our team, give us a call today.
+We also supply food products for cats and dogs, and you can get some for your pets by filling out the form on the pet food page.
+Take a step toward better healthcare for your pet, consult our qualified professionals today!

 Ensure a Healthy and Long Life for Pets

-With our spay and neuter services, you can manage the heat cycle behaviour of your pets while also ensuring better health.
+With our pet spay-neuter surgery and care services, you can manage your pets' heat cycle behaviour while ensuring better health.

 Amazing